patilkadambari/Restro-web/README.md

 # Restro-web
 **~Restaurant Website Template**

 A template for a restaurant, Classy Restaurant.
-It employs the use of HTML, CSS and Javascript to build it. by Kadambari Patil
+It employs the use of HTML, CSS and Javascript to build it. by Kadambari patil

 **~Description**

 The website, a landing page for Classy Restaurant is divided into the following sections:

-1. A header section with the Name of the Restaurant
+1. A header section with the Name of the Restaurant.

 2. A body Section->Dropdown contaning: